Consider Heat or Ice

 * A bag of ice or frozen vegetables

-Whether hot or cold, wrap the pack in a towel to help protect your skin.
+Whether hot or cold, wrap the pack in a pillow case to help protect your skin.

 Apply to the painful area for 15-20 minutes several times daily.